"The Autoharp Album"

 Harvey's Comments

-"As a solo artist primarily, I have always been attracted to the autoharp, because of its emotional sensibilites, and because it is one of the few instruments capable of making a complete sound on its own. (along with guitar, piano and accordion.)
-It generates a lilt, and certain rhythms, andways of phrasing melodies that are unique, and as someone who has delved deeply into the world of plucked strings, it has something that nothing else can do as well.
+"As a solo artist primarily, I have always been attracted to the autoharp, because of its emotional sensibilites, and because it is one of the few instruments capable of making a complete sound on its own. (the other common examples are guitar, piano and accordion.)
+It generates a lilt, and certain rhythms, and has ways of phrasing melodies that are unique.
+As someone who has delved deeply into the world of plucked strings, it has something that nothing else can do the same.
 The fact that the autoharp is not my primary instrument (guitar is) makes me better qualified to understand what makes certain music appropriate for the instrument.The autoharp is capable of more rhythms and flavors than it usually is used for, and there are many songs that I have tried to play on guitar, banjo or mandolin, that I have eventually decided work best on autoharp.
 (I have included many of them here.)
 I also feel that it is an instrument in need of a larger repertoire, and though I have included some standards here, I wanted to make a point to write and arrange new autoharp music, for the most part that would be playable by 'harpers with ordinary instruments.
 (As opposed to making special chords or using unusual tunings etc.) Rather than use too much production, I have opted for rather sparse, solo arrangements that let the instrument ring and be heard unadorned, and not covered up with too many other instruments.
-People forget that a single note on an autoharp is lovely, and I feel that because it is quieter than some of the other instruments, many players tend to play too many notes to try to over-compensate.
+Many players forget that a single note on an autoharp is lovely, and I feel that because it is quieter than some of the other instruments, people tend to play too many notes to try to over-compensate.
 It is actually easy to play a lot of notes on an autoharp-- the real challenge is to play a melody cleanly and carefully, with just the right amount of rhythmic and chordal support.
 I think I am possibly the only serious fingerstyle guitarist who also plays autoharp seriously, and that training gives me a right hand and counterpoint technique that has opened up a lot of doors.

 I especially hope that more young people will pick up the torch and play autoharp.
-There are not enough of them doing so right now."
+There are not enough of them playing right now."

 Read Harvey's wonderful essay/confession on teaching autoharp.